A local-global principle for nonequilibrium steady states: Introduction

-This prediction is supported by experiments with swarms of robots \cite{chvykov2021} and collectives of active microparticles \cite{yang2022}; simulations of mechanical networks \cite{chvykov2018} and spin glasses \cite{gold2021}; and a numerical study of the Lorenz equations \cite{jackson2021}.
-Moreover, it has been used to design swarms of robots with useful emergent behaviors \cite{taylor2023}.
+According to Chvykov et al. \cite{chvykov_low_2021}, if the motion of a system is ``so complex, nonlinear, and high-dimensional that no global symmetry or constraint can be found for its simplification,'' then it amounts to diffusion in an abstract state space.
+Their heuristic then predicts that a particular function of the motion's effective diffusivity in the vicinity of a configuration $x$, called the rattling, determines the weight of~$x$ in the steady-state distribution.
+As a simple example, consider a one-dimensional diffusion with variable diffusivity $D(x)$, which has a steady-state distribution $\Prob(x)$ that is proportional to $1/D(x)$.
+In this case, Chvykov et al.\ define the rattling $R(x)$ to be $\log D(x)$ and their prediction is literally true: the steady-state distribution has the form of the Boltzmann distribution with $\beta = 1$, written in terms of $R(x)$ as

-Rattling is a continuous-space analogue of the exit rate $q$ of a Markov chain.
-In this context, the principal claim of rattling theory \eqref{rattling boltzmann} is a quantitative version of: ``Markov chains spend more time in states that they exit slowly'' \cite{chvykov2021}.
-This claim may seem trivial at first, but it is not---$\pi$ is global, while $q$ is local---and it cannot be true in general.
-Specifically, the Markov chain analogue of \eqref{rattling boltzmann} is
+To apply rattling to more general dynamics, Chvykov et al.\ replace $D(x)$ with an estimate of the rate at which the mean squared displacement from $x$ grows in each dimension and the rattling $R(x)$ with~$(\log \det D(x))/2$, which is a higher-dimensional analogue of $\log D(x)$ \cite{chvykov_low_2021}.
+Moreover, instead of the strict proportionality in Eq.\ \ref{rattling boltzmann}, which implies that the logarithms of $\Prob(x)$ and $1/R(x)$ are perfectly linearly correlated with a slope of $\beta = 1$, their theory predicts only that the correlation $\rho$ is high and that the slope $\beta$, which may vary by system, is ``of order $1$'' \cite{chvykov_low_2021}.
+Qualitatively, they predict that {\em systems spend more time in configurations that they exit more slowly}.
+This claim may seem trivial at first, but it is not---the steady-state distribution is global, while the rattling is local---and it cannot be true in general.

-where $\pi_i$ is the stationary probability of a discrete state $i$, $Z$ is a normalization constant, and $\gamma$ is a system-specific constant.

-The authors of \cite{chvykov2021} attempt to justify the main claim of rattling theory \eqref{rattling boltzmann} through a heuristic mathematical treatment of equation \eqref{mc rattling} for a Markov chain with random rates.
-In this model, i.i.d.\ directed rates connect every pair of chain's $N$ states.
-On the basis of an expansion of the stationary distribution in reciprocal powers of $N$ and the CLT, they conclude that, when $N$ is large, $\pi_i$ is approximately uniform.
-Since the exit rates $q_i$ from states are roughly the same, $\pi_i$ is roughly $ q_i^{-1}/Z,$ for a normalization constant $Z$.